-- If you’re helping brush their teeth, choose a toothbrush with a longer handle, and tube toothpaste with a flip-top.
+- If you’re helping brush their teeth, choose a toothbrush with a longer handle, and a tube toothpaste with a flip-top.
 You may want to stock up on dental floss picks instead of regular floss.
 They can be used with just one hand.

 - Make grooming tools and bottles easier to pick up or use with one hand.
 Secure them in place on the counter with suction pads.
 Or pour liquids into travel-size bottles that can be held and opened in the same hand.